 The “I” in your conversations is important, especially when others are looking to understand your direct impact and value.
 Owning your professional accomplishments and being able to effectively articulate what you can accomplish is very important as you position yourself for the future.

-Following is a short video conversation in which I share additional thoughts about understanding the value of effectively communicating your professional accomplishments.
+The following is a short video I shared on Tech Savvy Women TV in which I share additional thoughts about understanding the value of effectively communicating your professional accomplishments.